In the United States, our National Park System is made up of 63 sites that technically have ‘National Park’ as part of their name.

 The Benefits of National Parks Are Endless

-If this doesn’t make you want to get outside and explore nature, we don’t know what will.
-That being said, if you have any favorite national parks or hiking or camping tips, feel free to let us know in the comments section!
+If you have any favorite national parks or helpful hiking or camping tips, feel free to let us know in the comments section!